kscherer/kscherer.github.com/pages/foreman_xen_vm_installation.md

 5.10, the non-xen kernel got installed and the resulting image was useless.

-1. Retrieve the kernel and initrd manually and install on the local disk of the Xen host.
+1. Retrieve the xen kernel and initrd manually and install on the local disk of the Xen host.
 I put them in /etc/xen/pxe.
-If there are Xen versions, get those.
 1. Create a xm cfg file with the kernel and another with pygrub.
 1. Boot the first config to install the system and then boot the second.